Lessons from PPT’s Movie Night Film, IKIRU

 From then on he uses his knowledge of the bureaucracy to push through creation of that playground.
 While that’s a small thing, the bureaucracy is resistant to change.
 Still, doggedly, he persists and succeeds.
 The children get their playground, he inspires (at least for a time) his coworkers and at last he finds the meaningful life he so desperately wanted.

-Here are some lessons our members learned from the film:
+Here are some lessons about organizing that PPT Members are taking away from the film: